[Blog] 13 Years of Karate: Why I Still Practice at 62

 Dojo training hours/Access

-4. Your age (if a group, please list each person's age)
+If a group, please list each person's age.